karthikv/safe/README.md

 ## Configure your environment
 When you run `safe` for the first time, it'll ask for you three configuration
 options: the email associated with your GPG key, your AWS access key for S3, and your AWS secret key for S3.
-These are saved in the `~/.saferc` configuration file (encrypted with GPG, of course).
+These are then saved in the `~/.saferc` configuration file (encrypted with GPG, of course).
 If you ever need to change these options or reconfigure, simply delete `~/.saferc` and run `safe` again.